maxmace/test02/_posts/2025-05-04-glassSphere.markdown

 The Holographic Principle is our cosmic pretext for examining the more euphoric regions of propulsive Space Music.

 "Inside a Glass Sphere" is a 70’s - inspired epic cinematic planetarium opus.
-If you sat down in a cool planetarium on a hot day 50 years ago to experience some of that newfangled laser rock, I imagine this is the kind of ultimate trip you might experience.
+If you sat down in a cool planetarium on a hot day a half-century ago to experience some of that newfangled laser rock, I imagine this is the kind of ultimate trip you might experience.

 - 00:00 Listener Notes
 - 02:47 Inside a Glass Sphere